CHILD CUSTODY"The Best Interests of the Children"

-“The Best Interests of The Children” is a phrase you hear over and over again in family law.
+“The Best Interests of the Children” is a phrase you hear over and over again in family law.
 But what does that really mean?
 To explain, the courts have a mandate to make residential provisions for each child which encourage each parent to maintain a loving, stable, and nurturing relationship with the child, consistent with the child’s developmental level and the family’s social and economic circumstances.
-Additionally, it is important that you know that Washington has legislated, that as long as both parents are willing and able, a child should have time with both parents.
+Additionally, it’s important you know that Washington has legislated, that as long as both parents are willing and able, a child should have time with both parents.
 In fact, the U.S. Supreme Court has ruled that each parent has a constitutional right to see their child.

 - The relative strength, nature, and stability of the child’s relationship with each parent;

 - The agreements of the parties, provided they were entered into knowingly and voluntarily;